 - 1. Hi-impedance is inhibited for the two clock cycles. - 2.
-P7≠P3, P6≠P2, P5≠P1 & P4≠P0 (Toggling) is inhibited.
+P7≠P3, P6≠P2, P5≠P1 & P4≠P0 (Toggling) will result in entering the performance enhance mode.

-10-16.
+10-15.
 Burst Read

 The Burst Read feature allows applications to fill a cache line with a fixed length of data without using multiple read commands.
 Burst Read is disabled by default at power-up or reset.
 Burst Read is enabled by setting the Burst Length.
 When the Burst Length is set, reads will wrap on the selected boundary (8/16/32/64-bytes) containing the initial target address.
 For example if an 8-byte Wrap Depth is selected, reads will wrap on the 8-byte-page-aligned boundary containing the initial read address.